TheRocinante-lab/MateR/README.md

 ## Installation

-Please, see Installation.txt for instructions on how to install MateR.

-Make sure you have the TrainSel package installed.
+First, make sure you have the TrainSel package installed.
 More details in https://github.com/TheRocinante-lab/TrainSel

+To install MateR:

+1) Download the repository

+2) Go to the BinaryVersions folder.

+3) Go to the subdirectory corresponding to the latest versión

+4) Go to the subdirectory corresponding to your operating system and R version.

+5) Run the script "install.R".

 ## Citation: